-Sara Brady, 0-3 (Assistants to Infancy) Director of Training
+Sara Brady, 0-3 (Assistants to Infancy) Course Co-Director

 Sara is qualified as an AMI Assistants to Infancy trainer and is also an AMI examiner at this level.
 She conducts teacher training internationally and is currently the Director of Training in Dallas, Tokyo, Sydney and China.
 Sara holds AMI diplomas at both Assistants to Infancy and Children’s House levels.
 She has a Masters in Education from Loyola College in Maryland and is an AMI/USA consultant.
 Sara has worked extensively in a variety of Montessori settings: long-day care, pre-school and Montessori in the home.
 She has enjoyed working in Nido and Infant Communities as well as parent-infant classes.
 Sara lives in Sydney, Australia with her husband and three children.